Transitioning to new office commercial rental space is a big decision. Here’s how you know it’s time.

 1. Your lease is about to expire.

 While there may rarely ever be the perfect time to move, a lease expiring is a better reason than most.
 To give yourself enough time, be sure and take note of when you are up for renewal up to one year ahead of time.
 The extra breathing room won’t hurt when it comes to thinking about your business’s needs, or when touring several commercial rental space options.

 2. Your office size no longer matches your requirements.

 Is your office too large, too small, or just right?
 Most businesses feel the need to move when their current space begins feeling cramped—employees are sharing desks, conference rooms don’t have enough seating, and the tight space causes the office to feel cluttered.
 Many businesses adopt short-term solutions to these problems by opening a second office location or renting space on another floor of the same building.
 It may work out, or it may highlight the need for a larger and more unified campus.

 Sometimes space needs to move in the other direction: a business transitions to a more efficient floor plan, adopts a remote work policy or experiences a round of layoffs.
 Suddenly, their office feels empty, and the extra room feels like wasted space.
-Whatever camp you fall into, an office that isn’t the right size for your business costs you money, either in lost productivity from crowded coworkers, or by paying for unused space.
+Whatever camp you fall into, an office that isn’t the right size for your business costs you money, either in lost productivity from crowded coworkers, or by paying for unused commercial rental space.